 Because our T cells — our body’s infection fighters — rely on vitamin D to do their work, the vitamin plays an important role in helping us stay healthy and fend off viruses (like the common cold or the flu).
-In fact, there is some evidence to suggest vitamin D may help support your body’s natural defenses against the COVID-19 virus.

 The recommended dietary allowance (RDA) of vitamin D for most adults is 600 international units (IU) a day.
 For people older than 70, That goes up to 800 IU a day.